cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     Increased alveolar ventilation increases elimination.
     * Cardiac output
     Increased cardiac output increases elimination.
+    * Percutaneous loss
+    Loss of agent by diffusion from tissues into external environment.
+* Machine and case factors
+    * Flow rate
+    Affect the amount of gas being rebreathed.
     * Duration of anaesthetic
     Important for highly soluble agents used in long cases.
-* Machine factors
-    * Flow rate
-    Affect the amount of gas being rebreathed.
+    * Depth of anaesthesia

 ###Alteration to Pharmacokinetics in Children and the Elderly
 Increased rate of induction in children due to: